beatrizdaddea/JS-Course/Classes/Variáveis/Readme.md

 `let` is a block-scoped variable.
 This means that the variable is only accessible within the block in which it is declared.

 - Brings errors if declared out of scope
+- Usually used to create variables
+- Cannot redeclare variables

 ```javascript
 let x = 10;